 This course prepares students to assume the registered nurse leadership/management role, focusing on professional issues that affect nursing managerial/leadership, interdisciplinary functions, legal/ethical dilemmas and delegatory functions in clinical practice.
-Application of theoretical concepts, critical thinking and problemAcademic Catalog
+Application of theoretical concepts, critical thinking and problem-solving are emphasized, as is providing competent nursing care to groups of clients in a variety of health care settings.
+Pre-requisites: RN 150 and RN 155 1 Credit Hour